servicegraph-foss/servicegraph-py/README.md

 **Key Point**: The `session_id` parameter is **optional**.
 Use it only when you need consistent transient instances across multiple scoped service resolutions within the same logical operation (like a web request or function invocation).

-**Behind the scenes**: dipy wraps scoped services in a `ScopedServiceContextManager` that enforces proper usage for direct resolution while gracefully unwrapping for dependency injection.
+**Behind the scenes**: servicegraph wraps scoped services in a `ScopedServiceContextManager` that enforces proper usage for direct resolution while gracefully unwrapping for dependency injection.
 **Disposal behavior**: The context manager automatically calls `dispose()` or `close()` methods if your service implements them, but scoped services don't need to implement these methods—the `with` pattern works with any service.
 All scoped dependencies created during a scope are tracked and disposed together.

 ### Lifecycle Dependency Rules

-**dipy enforces strict lifetime compatibility rules** to prevent subtle bugs where longer-lived services depend on shorter-lived ones.
+**servicegraph enforces strict lifetime compatibility rules** to prevent subtle bugs where longer-lived services depend on shorter-lived ones.
 These validations occur at registration time, catching configuration errors early.

 **The Sliding Scale Rule**:
 ```